tsgates/arch-wiki-markdown/wiki/Pacman.md

 A: Firstly, ensure the package actually exists (and watch out for typos!).
 If certain the package exists, your package list may be out-of-date or your repositories may be incorrectly configured.
+Try running pacman -Syyu to force a refresh of all package lists and upgrade.

+Q: I get an error when installing a package: "target not found"

-Try running pacman -Syy to force a refresh of all package lists.
+A: Firstly, ensure the package actually exists (and watch out for typos).
+If certain the package exists, your package list may be out of date or your repositories may be incorrectly configured.
+Try running pacman -Syyu to force a refresh of all package lists and upgrade.
+ It could also be that the repository containing the package is not enabled on your system, e.g. the package could be in the multilib repository, but multilib is not enabled in your pacman.conf.

 Q: Pacman is repeatedly upgrading the same package!